-NOTE: As approved changes are made to AQP PADB documents, the "Final Approval" endorsement will be re-accomplished on each LOEP.
+NOTE: As approved changes are made to AQP PADB documents, the "Final Approval" endorsement will be re-accomplished on each LEP.

 - (2) Approval Letter.
-All letters of final approval will be a joint signature letter usually initiated by AFS-230 and signed by the VSP manager and the POI.
+All letters of final approval will be a joint signature letter signed by the manager of the appropriate Safety Standards office and the POI.
 The letter will specifically identify the subject curriculums, contain a statement that "final approval is granted," and provide the effective date of approval.
 The final approval does not expire. - 4-6.
 REVISION CONTROL PROCESS.
 The development and maintenance of an AQP necessitates revisions to documents.
 Due to the composition and geographic location of the ERT, it is imperative that a systematic revision process be followed. - a.
 Revisions.
-AQP document revisions are submitted to the VSP manager and the POI.
-In phases II through IV, the revision is reviewed by the ERT and approved using the notification process for the curriculum phase identified in Figure 4-1.
-The process is identical in phase V, except that review and approval of revisions to the curriculum outline are made directly by the POI.
-Copies of all revisions in all phases, including the curriculum outline, will be provided to both the VSP manager and the POI.
-Each revision must indicate which AQP documents are being revised, and must include the following items: - (1) A brief synopsis of each change and what pages/items are affected. - (2) Change bars or acceptable substitute identifying the text/chart that has been changed. - (3) The date of the revision and revision number on each page or graphic. - (4) The LOEP.
+AQP document revisions are submitted to the manager of the appropriate Safety Standards office and the POI.
+In Phases II through IV, the revision is reviewed by the ERT and approved using the notification process for the curriculum phase identified in Figure 4-1.
+The process is identical in Phase V, except that review and approval of revisions to the curriculum outline are made directly by the POI.
+Copies of all revisions in all phases, including the curriculum outline, will be provided to both the manager of the appropriate Safety Standards office and the POI.
+Each revision must indicate which AQP documents are being revised, and must include the following items: - (1) A brief synopsis of each change and what pages/items are affected. - (2) Change bars or acceptable substitute identifying the text/chart that has been changed. - (3) The date of the revision and revision number on each page or graphic. - (4) The LEP.